socra-sigl-2023/qa/README.md

 We created for you 2 different instances of Postgresql:

 1. ci.postgres.socra-sigl.fr: your CI (for Continuous Integration) instance of Postgres
-2. pro.postgresq.socra-sigl.fr: your production (pro) instance of Postgres
+2. pro.postgres.socra-sigl.fr: your production (pro) instance of Postgres

 And 2 different instances of MongoDB: